varas/bash-work-queue/README.md

     /path/to/workqueue.bash [start|stop|status]

-Or in case you have placed it at /etd/init.d/ you can run it as a service:
+Or in case you have placed it at `/etd/init.d/` you can run it as a service:

     service workqueue.bash [start|stop|status]

 ### Note

-**bash-work-queue** gets queued it self in order to respawn the job queue and is treated as a last job item.
+`bash-work-queue` gets queued itself in order to respawn the workqueue and is treated as a last job item.